Julia-Tempering/Pigeons.jl/docs/src/distributed.md

 ## Introduction

 Pigeons provides an implementation of Distributed PT based on [Syed et al., 2021](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12464), Algorithm 5.
-This page describes the challenges of implementing this distributed, parallelized, and randomized algorithm and how we address these challenges.
+This page describes our strategies for addressing the challenges of implementing this distributed, parallelized, and randomized algorithm.

 !!! note